 This is a critical thinking skill.
 We are wired to be hypersensitive to near-term threats and challenges.
 Therefore, considering those broader implications in the presence of the challenge takes more cognitive effort.
 It’s a skill that people develop through education, practice, and experience.
 But when the near-term threat is sufficiently frightening, most of us do not make that extra cognitive effort.

-When it comes to energy transition policy, proponents of strong climate policy see the expert consensus in favor of strong climate policy and conclude that opponents of the energy transition are failing the marshmallow test.
-Opponents of strong climate policy, by contrast, charge climate activists with focusing myopically on the benefits of a transition and missing its costs.
-Fortunately, in places where people have to deal with real energy problems, smart, competent, people are making lots of progress answering the questions that each side of this fight poses to the other.
+When it comes to energy transition policy, proponents of the energy transition see the expert consensus in favor of strong climate policy and conclude that opponents of the energy transition are failing the marshmallow test.
+Opponents of strong climate policy, by contrast, charge climate activists with focusing myopically on the benefits of a transition and missing its important costs.

-But there is a bigger big-picture threat looming.
-As we descend into bitter partisan tribalism, fewer and fewer people are paying attention to the health of our liberal democracy, which depends upon respect for truth, pluralism, rule of law, and at least a modicum of fair political competition.
+Fortunately, in places where people have to deal with real energy problems, smart, competent people are making lots of progress answering the questions that each side of this fight poses to the other.
+But as we descend into bitter partisan tribalism and its focus on near term wins and losses, we lose sight of the looming threats to the health of our liberal democracy, and the importance of respect for truth, pluralism, rule of law, and fair political competition.
 Leading Republicans, including J.D.
 Vance, analogize the United States to “late republican” Rome awaiting its Caesar.
+And scholars have documented a sharp rise in right wing vigilantism.
 This is more than a little troubling.

 In chapter 6 of Climate of Contempt I cite a list of historians and other scholars of dictatorships who make the case that American democracy is in decline, and that a transition to authoritarianism can happen here.
-And nothing that has transpired since the book went to press reassures me that a Trump victory will not further undermine the rule of law:
+And nothing that has transpired since the book went to press to reassure me that a Trump victory will not further undermine the rule of law:

 • Trump’s jury conviction on 34 felony counts (and multiple indictments in cases awaiting trial) did not dampen GOP voters’ enthusiasm for his candidacy.